mhmdhmd/Payment/README.md

    This will create the database based on the existing database configuration in the backend project.

-   If you're using a different database, make sure to install the database provider Nuget package and update the connection string accordingly.

-   Then update `AddDbContext` registration in `Program.cs` based on selected database.

-4. Open the `launchSettings.json` file located in the `Properties` folder of the `Payment.Api` project and set the desired address and port in the `"applicationUrl"` property to specify where the backend API should listen for requests.
+7. Open the `launchSettings.json` file located in the `Properties` folder of the `Payment.Api` project and set the desired address and port in the `"applicationUrl"` property to specify where the backend API should listen for requests (the default ports are `5000` for `http` and `5001` for `https`).

-6. Build and run the `Payment.Api` project.
+8. Build and run the `Payment.Api` project.

 ### Frontend 💻